yishn/sinho/web/docs/reactivity/signals.md

 ## Create Signals

-Signals are the core primitives of Shingō's reactive system.
+Signals are the core primitives of Sinho's reactive system.
 They are responsible for managing data and triggering effects, in particular DOM updates.
 You can use `useSignal()` to create a signal and its setter: